jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 ## Setup

-Each folder - `remote` and `local` - contains a specific README which should allow you to quickly run the project end-to-end: please refer to that documentation for flow-specific instructions (check back often for updates).

-### Prerequisites (for Both Flows)
+### General Prerequisites (do this first!)

 Irrespectively of the flow you wish to run, some general tools need to be in place: Metaflow of course, as the heart of our ML practice, but also data and AWS users/roles. *Please go through the general items below before tackling the flow-specific instructions*.

+After you finish the prerequisites below, you can run the flow you desire: each folder - `remote` and `local` - contains a specific README which should allow you to quickly run the project end-to-end: please refer to that documentation for flow-specific instructions (check back often for updates).

 #### Dataset